660104A 4th January: London, unidentifeid

 - Godzi II (MJ/KR) -unverified, probably instrumental

-- Let's Spend The Night Together II (MJ/KR) -Jack Nitzsche on piano;
+- Let's Spend The Night Together II (MJ/KR) -Jack Nitzsche also on piano;

 - Miss Amanda Jones II (MJ/KR) -STU on piano and organ; Between The